 Our office would like to be included in future circulations regarding this project.
 We would appreciate receiving information and reports as they become available in order to ensure that we can meet the project deadlines with our comments.

 If you have any questions regarding the above information, please contact the undersigned.

-UPPER THAMES RIVER CONSERVATION AUTHORITY
+Yours truly, UPPER THAMES RIVER CONSERVATION AUTHORITY

-Karen M. Winfield
+Kan m.
+Winfield

-Land Use Regulations Officer
+Karen M. Winfield Land Use Regulations Officer